What does history taste like? For some lucky Californians, it tastes like the sweet-tart, aromatic Gravenstein apple.

 Slow Food works hard to save this heirloom apple because the Gravenstein has a lot to recommend it: an early ripening date that makes it the first apple of the season; a complex, aromatic flavor; a tender texture that’s great for sauce, juice, and pies as well as eating out of hand.
 The green variety is more tart; the red is sweeter.
 It’s a pretty apple, too, plump and round, striped green and red, or red and yellow.
 But unlike a Red Delicious or a Granny Smith, it doesn’t flourish in cold storage; it’s an apple for eating here and now, not for long keeping, more delicate than its supermarket cousins.

 The town of Sebastopol hosts the Gravenstein Apple Fair every August, featuring an apple pie–baking contest, an apple pie–eating contest, cider tastings, and apple-focused cooking demonstrations from local chefs.
 Under the spreading oak trees of Ragle Ranch Park, local bakeries and civic organizations set up tents selling apple fritters, apple doughnuts, apple pies, and crates and crates of fresh Gravenstein apples.
 There are soft-nosed lambs and calves to pet, old tractors to admire, bands for everyone young and old to dance to.
-This year, the festival will be held on August 12 and 13.
+The festival usually occurs within the first two weeks of August.

 But if you can’t make it to Sonoma County for the fair, you can still support local family farms and taste this remarkable heirloom apple for yourself.
 The FruitGuys has partnered with Slow Food Russian River to offer a Gravenstein Apple Box, featuring apples grown by three longtime Sonoma farms: Devoto Gardens, Hale’s Apple Farm, and Walker Apples.
 Sixteen percent of the proceeds of these boxes will be donated back to the farmers to help them preserve this unique variety.